k30medvedev/dynamo-db-full-scan-tool/README.md

 - 🔍 Browse and inspect records in DynamoDB tables
 - ➕ Add flexible filters to narrow down data
-- 🛠 Perform safe bulk updates (with dry-run preview)
 - 📊 Count records before running updates
-- ✅ Provide clear feedback and control within the UI
-- 🔎 Run CloudWatch queries by CorrelationId across multiple log groups

-It simplifies DynamoDB operations and reduces the risk of errors when modifying data.

 ---